 Rise of the Planet of the Apes (2011) was a successful reboot of the Planet of the Apes franchise.
 Capitalizing on the box-office smash, the sequel Dawn of the Planet of the Apes will open all across America this weekend.
 If you’ve seen any of the trailers you know that the San Francisco/Bay Area and the world is in a post-apocalyptic turmoil.
 How did it get this way?
 Well, it’s all explained in this official prequel “Firestorm” by author Greg Keyes.

-“Firestorm” picks up right after the end of the Rise of the Planet of the Apes, during the memorable Golden Gate Bridge battle scene, where SFPD officers are fighting with the apes, Caesar leads his apes to escape into Muir Woods.
+“Firestorm” picks up right after the end of the Rise of the Planet of the Apes.
+During the memorable Golden Gate Bridge battle scene, where SFPD officers are fighting with the apes, Caesar leads his apes to escape into Muir Woods.
 We find out that their has been a media blackout of the Golden Gate Bridge ape incident.
-We are introduced to reporter David Flynn and his girlfriend primatogist Clancy, she tells David that she’s been brought-in to find the apes and it’s all hush-hush, but she leaves some computer files for him if anything goes wrong.
-David Flynn’s ex-girlfriend ER Doctor Talia Kosar finds herself with various patients with high fevers and sneezing up blood the past of couple of days.
+We are introduced to reporter David Flynn and his girlfriend primatogist Clancy.
+She tells David that she’s been brought-in to find the apes and it’s all hush-hush, but she leaves some computer files for him if anything goes wrong.
+David Flynn’s ex-girlfriend ER Doctor Talia Kosar finds herself with many patients with high fevers and sneezing up blood the past of couple of days.
 Her colleagues from another hospital email her about the same situation and Talia alerts the CDC.
 A mysterious military-style outfit has hired Clancy and hunter Malakai Youmans to find the apes in Muir Woods.